itthinx/affiliates/readme.txt

 5. Referrals I - per-referrals view of information about referrals
 6. Referrals II - showing detailed information stored along with referrals obtained through the Affiliates Contact widget
 7. Totals - accumulated totals per affiliate and mark referrals as paid for time periods
-8. Options I - where general plugin options are maintained
+8. Settings > General - where general plugin options are maintained
-9. Options II - where general plugin options are maintained
+9. Settings > Registration - customizable affiliate registration
 10. Menu - the Affiliates menu
 11. Dashboard Widget - showing accumulated totals for referrals on the administrative dashboard
 12. Contact Widget - Usable example widget for lead generation and referrals with applied commission rate
 13. Contact Widget - Visitor's view (theme Twenty Eleven)
 14. Registration Widget - Lets visitors sign up to your affiliate program, fully automated.
 Also available as a shortcode to embed on pages.
-15. Registration Widget - Visitor's view of the form.
-Also available as a shortcode to embed on pages.
+15. Registration Form - Visitor's view of a customized registration form.
 16. Registration Widget - View of a visitor's successful form submission to join the site's affiliate program.
 17. Affiliate Area I - This is showing the part of the generated Affiliate Area where an affiliate sees the affiliate URL and link when logged in.
 18. Affiliate Area II - This shows performance data on commissions and monthly earnings for an affiliate who is logged in.
-19. User Registration - Settings of the built-in User Registration integration, granting affiliates commissions on referred new users.
+19. User Registration - Settings of the built-in User Registration integration, granting affiliates commissions on referred new users and customers.

 == Changelog ==